Allen, Texas

-Allen is a city in Collin County in the U.S. state of Texas, and a northern suburb of Dallas.
-According to the 2020 U.S. census its population was 104,627, up from 84,246 in 2010.
+Allen is a city in Collin County in the U.S. state of Texas, and a northern suburb in the Dallas–Fort Worth metroplex.
+The population was 104,627 at the 2020 census, and was estimated to be 111,551 in 2022.
 Allen is located approximately 20 mi north of downtown Dallas and is a part of the Dallas–Fort Worth metropolitan area.

 History

 The Allen area was previously home to the Caddo, Comanche, and other indigenous peoples.
 The first immigrants from the United States and Europe arrived in the early 1840s.
 The town was established by the Houston and Texas Central Railway and named in 1872 for Ebenezer Allen, a state politician and railroad promoter.
-The railroad allowed sale of crops across the country before they rotted, causing a shift from the previous cattle-based agriculture.
+The railroad allowed the sale of crops across the country before they rotted, causing a shift from the previous cattle-based agriculture.
 On February 22, 1878, a gang led by Sam Bass committed in Allen what is said to be Texas's first train robbery.

 From 1908 through 1948, Allen was a stop along the Texas Traction Company's interurban line from Denison to Dallas.
 Allen was a small town of a few hundred residents when it was incorporated in 1953.
 Since this time, it has grown dramatically due to the construction of U.S. Route 75, the Dallas/Fort Worth International Airport, and the development of nearby Dallas and Plano.
 Among the more recent developments is the Shaddock Park neighborhood.

+On May 6, 2023, a mass shooting occurred at the Allen Premium Outlets mall.
+Eight were killed, along with the shooter, and seven were injured.